British Rail Class 141: Design

 The Class 141 shared a very high degree of similarity to the design of the Class 140, a factor that enabled the latter to act as a driving instruction unit and demonstrator for the former.
 However, these production types also differed in numerous places.
 One major area of change is the separation between the underframe and the body above by a flexible mounting in contrast to the prototype's integration of these two sections; there was also a reduction in the depth of the underframe for maintenance accessibility.
-Furthermore, in order to maximum cost savings, the manufacturers made use of road bus-standard electrical equipment, passenger fittings, and general cab layout wherever possible.
+Furthermore, in order to maximise cost savings, the manufacturers made use of road bus-standard electrical equipment, passenger fittings, and general cab layout wherever possible.

 Both the bodies and underframes were designed for interchangeability, as had been specified by BR, having been assembled upon jigs.
 These were designed so that the entire body could be replaced during a mid-life refurbishment/reconstruction, and that the replacement body would not be limited to the exact same dimensions either.
 The underframe area, in addition to its structural role, accommodated all of the propulsion apparatus along with the majority of electrical gear.

 As originally built, the traction arrangement of the Class 141 consisted of a Leyland TL11 200 hp engine, and a Self-Changing Gears mechanical automatic gearbox and final drive unit on each car driving only a single axle.
 This propulsion arrangement was in part taken from the Leyland National bus, as well as shared with the earlier Class 140 prototype.
 The controller for the automatic transmission was observed by BR engineers to be the cause of numerous operating failures and other reliability issues; this was allegedly due to defective relay logic and poor earthing; the issue was eventually resolved on the fleet by replacing the relay-based controller with an alternative that was microprocessor-based.

 Both axles (one driving per coach at the inner end) were fitted directly to the chassis rather than being mounted on bogies, unlike traditional DMUs.
 This uncommon arrangement has been attributed with resulting in the Class 141 units possessing a relatively rough ride, especially when traversing jointed track or points.
 Their combatively poor ride quality has been said to be a major factor in the general unpopularity amongst passengers.